Teaching Hope & Optimism

-This course is approved by the Department of Education and Skills.
-Three EPV days will be allowed for primary school teachers who take the course during the summer term.
+Three EPV days are allowed for primary school teachers who take the course during the summer term.
 Please note this provision applies only to the summer term as per Department guidelines.

 This course explores the practical application of positive psychology for building hope, optimism, and resilience, and preventing anxiety, depression, and emotional and behavioural difficulties.
-Drawing on the science of emotions and the latest research on optimism and hope, it will give you an in-depth understanding of the core components and key skills necessary for promoting emotional fitness, combating stress, and facilitating growth and psychological wellbeing in the school and classroom and beyond.
+Drawing on the science of emotions and the latest research on optimism and hope, it will give you an in-depth understanding of the core components and key skills necessary for promoting emotional fitness, combating stress, and facilitating growth and psychological wellbeing in the school, classroom and beyond.

 You will gain practical tools and skills for enhancing wellbeing and navigating life’s challenges and will become familiar with evidence-based approaches and exercises for teaching the skills of hope and optimism to children and adults.
 You will learn how to identify and nurture strengths in yourself and others and become familiar with methods for sustaining motivation, learning from mistakes and handling failure.
 We also examine how to strengthen relationships, providing you with the practical tools to improve communication.

-Finally we explore a wide range of techniques and approaches for reducing stress and anxiety and enhancing self-regulation, including mindfulness, cognitive behavioural techniques, relaxation exercises, exercise and spirituality, allowing you to assemble your own powerful toolkit of proven strategies for resilience.
+Finally we explore a wide range of techniques and approaches for reducing stress and anxiety and enhancing self-regulation, including mindfulness, cognitive behavioural techniques, relaxation exercises, exercise, and spirituality, allowing you to assemble your own powerful toolkit of proven strategies for resilience.

 - Understand the key concepts underpinning the psychology of hope and optimism and their contribution to wellbeing and resilience